dragonflyoss/d7y.io/docs/reference/configuration/dfdaemon.md

 # In macos(just for testing), default value is /Users/$USER/.dragonfly/data.
 dataDir: ''

-# dataDirMode is used to set the file mode bits for the dataDir directory
+# dataDirMode is used to set the file mode bits for the dataDir directory.
-# The default is 0755
+# The default is 0755.
 dataDirMode: 0755

 # When daemon exit, keep peer task data or not.